 Esther Dutcher reportedly told her husband, Albert Smith, that she had covenanted with Joseph while he was still alive.
+Esther Dutcher [Smith] may be the same Esther Smith who testified to the High Council about Gustavus Hills' teachings regarding illicit intercourse in 1842.
 Esther desired to be with Joseph Smith rather than Albert Smith in eternity.
-Though Albert Smith took it hard, he agreed to stand proxy for Esther to be sealed to Joseph in 1851.
+Albert Smith stood proxy for Esther to be sealed to Joseph in 1851.
 14

 Elvira Annie Cowles [Holmes] would be sealed to Joseph Smith on June 1, 1843.
 Joseph Smith himself had performed the December 1, 1842, civil ceremony linking Elvira to Jonathan Harriman Holmes, widower of the martyred Marietta Carter [Holmes].
 Elvira and Jonathan would tell their children that Elvira had been Joseph's wife, and that Joseph had requested that Jonathan take care of Elvira in the event of Joseph's death.
-Though Elvira appears to be participating in polyandry based on the available marriage documents and affidavits, there is every reason to believe Elvira intended to be sealed to Joseph before entering into the public marriage with Jonathan Holmes.
-As already mentioned, there is no indication Elvira had sex with either Joseph or with Jonathan during Joseph's lifetime.
+Elvira appears to be participating in polyandry based on the available marriage documents, but it appears Elvira intended to be sealed to Joseph before entering into the public marriage with Jonathan Holmes.
+There is no indication Elvira had sex with either Joseph or with Jonathan during Joseph's lifetime.
 However Elvira may have implied things to her daughters to encourage them to accept the New and Everlasting Covenant.
 15

 In February 1843 Elvira and Jonathan would welcome Eliza Snow into their home.
-Eliza had served as secretary in the Relief Society while Elvira served as treasurer.
-Eliza had become one of Joseph Smith's plural wives in June 1842.
-Elvira would become one of Joseph's plural wives in June 1843.
 The lives of these three (Jonathan Harriman Holmes, Elvira Annie Cowles, and Eliza Roxcy Snow) were uniquely entwined during 1842-1843.